MichaelZinsmaier/akka-http-timeout-bug/README.md

 Since version 10.0.1 Akka HTTP WebSocket server does not fail internal streams if a timeout happens.

+To reproduce checkout the two commits
+ - Regression in 10.0.1 and above
+ - Working in 10.0.0 and before

-Checkout the two commits on the regression branch to reproduce. this results in the following shortened log output:
+this results in the following shortened log output:

 ### 10.0.1 - 10.0.5